SUPPLEMENTAL MATERIALS FOR THIRTEEN DAYS

 FROM THE CUBAN MISSILE CRISIS

-LESSON #2: The person making the ultimate decision, in the U.S. the President, should have the benefit of the best information possible and many recommendations and opinions from both inside and outside of government.
-Actually, President Kennedy had learned this lesson from the Bay of Pigs debacle and successfully employed it during the Cuban Missile Crisis.
+LESSON #2: The person making the ultimate decision, in it is the U.S. the President, should have the benefit of the best information possible and many recommendations and opinions from both inside and outside of government.
+Actually, President Kennedy had learned this lesson from the Bay of Pigs debacle.
 This has already been discussed above, but one more example will be helpful.
 During the Excomm deliberations, President Kennedy called in Llewellyn (Tommy) Thompson who had just returned from serving as the U.S. Ambassador to Moscow.
 Thompson had come to know Khrushchev well.
 He and his wife had spent weekends with Khrushchev and his family.
 Thompson provided President Kennedy with crucial advice on Khrushchev's reactions and how he thought.
 At times Ambassador Thompson directly contradicted President Kennedy's initial ideas convincing him to change his mind.
-Defense Secretary McNamara in "The Fog of War"
+(Source: Defense Secretary McNamara in "The Fog of War.")

 How do you manage a crisis when one occurs?
 People spend years, perhaps their entire lives, studying this question.
 Innumerable books have been written on it.
 But based on the experience of the Cuban Missile Crisis, we can derive a few general principles.
 (1) As discussed above, try to see the situation through the eyes of your adversary.
 (2) Expect the unexpected.
 The policy maker, while trying to get the best information possible, must understand that there will be many things that he doesn't know.
 (3) Every diplomatic and peaceful avenue should be tried before there is a commitment to war.
 A graduated approach which always allows your opponent a face saving way out is optimal.
 (4) Be flexible and compromise on the little things, but don't appease by giving away the important points.